scharger/hhvm-stemmer/README.md

 	make
 ```

-php_stemmer.so will be saved to /etc/hhvm/
+hhvm_stemmer.so will be saved to /etc/hhvm/

-2. add "hhvm.extensions[php_stemmer] = php_stemmer.so" -> /etc/hhvm/php.ini and /etc/hhvm/server.ini
+2. add "hhvm.extensions[hhvm_stemmer] = hhvm_stemmer.so" -> /etc/hhvm/php.ini and /etc/hhvm/server.ini

 3. Service HHVM restart